mathter/generated.github.io/index.markdown

 menu_type: main
 ---
 # About
-As developer we have to provide most efficiant solutions to business problems in the shortest possible time.
+As developers we have to provide most efficiant solutions to business problems in the shortest possible time.
 It is necessary to focus on the really significant aspects of business goals and minimize the amount of mechanical work in such case.
-Enterprise applications became more and more complex and more integrated each other forming entire ecosystems in our days.
+Enterprise applications are becoming more and more complex and more integrated each other forming entire ecosystems in our days.
 The testing takes first place in developing in such case.
 There are large number of testing methods and great tools such as *JUnit,TestNG* and etc. But generating of test data can be significant.